menouarazib/InformationRetrievalInNLP/README.md

 time_series = pd.DataFrame(word_vectors, index=pd.date_range(start=start_date, periods=len(words), freq='1S'), columns=[f'WordVector_{i + 1}' for i in range(300)])
 ```

-Given those keywords and tags may occur at various positions within the text (which has been transformed into a time series represented as a dataframe, `time_seres`), we establish a mapping
+Given the ground truth keywords and tags may occur at various positions within the text (which has been transformed into a time series represented as a dataframe, `time_seres`), we establish a mapping
 between these positions and corresponding timestamps based on the index of `time_series`.
 This mapping enables us to convert occurrences of keywords and adjectives within the text into temporal values.
 Subsequently, by specifying a value for the event’s width (`width_events`), we represent them as temporal events.

 # Keyword Extraction & Part of Speech Tagging